How To Clean An Old Wooden Cutting Board

 Always dry off the board and stand it up to dry completely where air can circulate around it.
 This ensures that all the bacteria will be eliminated.

-If your cutting board becomes scarred from knife marks, you can sand it down to smooth its surface thus restoring it to its original beauty.
+If your cutting board becomes scarred from knife marks as mine often does as I use a Shun Kaji knife that is super sharp, you can sand it down to smooth its surface thus restoring it to its original beauty.
 You should start by cleaning the surface of your cutting board with dish soap and warm water and dry completely.

 Use a 60-grit sandpaper to start.
 This is an aggressive grit and it will remove the gashes and slices and give the surface a clean look.
 Then switch to 100 or 120 grit sandpaper to give the surface a nice smooth feel.